Glenn R. Conrad

 Glenn Russell Conrad (September 3, 1932 – June 4, 2003) was an American historian, professor, and author.
 He is known for his research of south Louisiana culture, as well as an expert on archival studies, nineteenth-century European history, and the history of colonial Louisiana.
-He taught at Southern Colorado State and the University of Southwestern Louisiana from 1958 until 1991, and serving as the director of the Center of Louisiana Studies at University of Southern Louisiana from 1973 until 1993.
+He taught at Southern Arkansas University, Magnolia and the University of Southwestern Louisiana from 1958 until 2003, and serving as the director of the Center of Louisiana Studies at University of Southern Louisiana from 1973 until 2003.

 Early life and education

-Glenn Conrad was born September 3, 1932 in New Iberia, Louisiana.
-Conrad attended Georgetown University in Washington D.C. and received a Bachelor of Science in Foreign Service in 1953, and a Master of Arts in History in 1959.
+Glenn Conrad was born September 3, 1932, in New Iberia, Louisiana.
+Conrad attended Georgetown University in Washington, D.C., and received a Bachelor of Science in Foreign Service in 1953, and a Master of Arts in History in 1959.
 Prior to becoming a historian, he worked as an editor for the Federal Bureau of Investigation (FBI).

 Career

-He taught at the University of Louisiana at Lafayette (then known as the University of Southwestern Louisiana), where he served as director of the Center for Louisiana Studies from 1973 until 1993.
+He taught at the University of Louisiana at Lafayette (then known as the University of Southwestern Louisiana), where he served as director of the Center for Louisiana Studies from 1973 until 2003.
 During that time, Conrad developed the center into a self-supporting university press that issued several academic titles each year on Louisiana-related subjects, particularly Louisiana history, but also Louisiana architecture, botany, and poetry, among other topics.